hiiamboris/red-dataset-mirror/discussions/matrix.org/#red_bugs.md

 * you may also want to change `attempt` to `if function? select face/actors 'on-focus [face/actors/on-focus face none]` or your minor mistakes will lead to silent actor failures and a lot of head scratching

 [16:08:56](#ykoZ7V8h6voJ_wT3gaNs5__T9MzOaWf6NoYo6TFZbKY) <luce80>:
-Yes I am lazy Ì†ΩÌ∏á  and talking about `unfocus`:
+Yes I am lazy üòá  and talking about `unfocus`:
 ```
 set-focus: func [
     "Sets the focus on the argument face"